Quantum limits of sub-Laplacians via joint spectral calculus: Abstract

 \section{Abstract}

-{We establish two results concerning the Quantum Limits (QLs) of some sub-Laplacians.
+We establish two results concerning the Quantum Limits (QLs) of some sub-Laplacians.
 First, under a commutativity assumption on the vector fields involved in the definition of the sub-Laplacian, we prove that it is possible to split any QL into several pieces which can be studied separately, and which come from well-characterized parts of the associated sequence of eigenfunctions.

-Secondly, building upon this result, we classify all QLs of a particular family of sub-Laplacians defined on products of compact quotients of Heisenberg groups.
+Secondly, building upon this result, we study in detail the QLs of a particular family of sub-Laplacians defined on products of compact quotients of Heisenberg groups.
 We express the QLs through a disintegration of measure result which follows from a natural spectral decomposition of the sub-Laplacian in which harmonic oscillators appear.

 Both results are based on the construction of an adequate elliptic operator commuting with the sub-Laplacian, and on the associated joint spectral calculus.
-They illustrate the fact that, because of the possibly high degeneracy of the spectrum, the spectral theory of sub-Laplacians can be very rich.}
+They illustrate the fact that, because of the possible high degeneracies in the spectrum, the spectral theory of sub-Laplacians is very rich.